 A couple of important things to keep in mind when pursuing a claim against a taxi driver, are: (i) their carriers are notoriously slow in responding to notices of claims and (ii) there is typically minimal coverage available.
 For both of these reasons, it is often necessary to bring in a claimant's own insurer if available.
 For example, because the taxi insurer often takes weeks to resolve the property damage claim, if a claimant has their own collision coverage available, it is typically wise to use this coverage; if such coverage is not available, be sure the claimant's vehicle, if it is not drivable, is not incurring storage expenses, as these charges are typically not reimbursable.
 Also, regarding the minimal coverage component - usually available on taxi cabs - if the claimant's injury claim has value in excess of the likely policy limits of the taxi carrier, and the claimant has coverage which exceeds that coverage, it is advisable to consider an under-insured motorist claim.

-It's imperative that you call to discuss your case with an experienced attorney to discuss your options.
+As the case study plainly illustrates, it's imperative that you call to discuss your case with an experienced attorney to discuss your options.
 D.C., Maryland, and Virginia attorney Roger Gelb and his firm have represented over 10,000 clients and have recovered in excess of $100,000,000.00 (one hundred millions dollars) since its founding in 1954.
 Contact us today for a free consultation.